robust-ml/robust-ml.github.io/faq.md

 ## Which defenses are included?

+Currently, we list defenses that are claimed to be secure in the white-box model.
+Defenses that only aim to be secure in an oblivious attacker / black-box / grey-box model, but not in a white-box model, are out of scope.
+It is unclear how to properly evaluate such defenses, as it is challenging to model lack of awareness of a defense (or part of a defense) being in place.
+In the future, we may expand to include more threat models.

 We maintain two lists: one for [published defenses][defenses] and one for [unpublished defenses][preprints].
 Both contain defenses for the white-box threat model that have open source code that implements the [robustml